Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 Working of Thermal Power Plant

-Coal received in the coal storage yard of the power station is transferred in the furnace by coal handling unit.
-The heat generated due to burning of coal is used in converting water included in boiler drum into steam at suitable pressure and temperature.
+Coal received in the coal storage yard of the power station is transferred to the furnace by the coal handling unit.
+The heat generated due to the burning of coal is used in converting water included in the boiler drum into steam at suitable pressure and temperature.

 The pressure of the steam in the condenser depends on the flow rate and temperature of the cooling water flow, and on the effectiveness of the air removal equipment.
-Water circulating through the condenser may be taken from the various sources such as river, lake or sea.
+Water circulating through the condenser may be taken from various sources such as rivers, lakes, or the sea.

-If a sufficient amount of water is not available, the hot water coming out of the condenser can be cooled in cooling towers and circulated through the condenser again.
-Bled steam taken from the turbine at extraction points is sent to low pressure and high-pressure water heaters.
+If insufficient water is not available, the hot water coming out of the condenser can be cooled in cooling towers and circulated through the condenser again.
+Bled steam from the turbine at extraction points is sent to low-pressure and high-pressure water heaters.

 The air taken from the environment is first passed through the air preheater, where it is heated by exhaust gases.
 The hot air then passes through the furnace.
-The exhaust gases flow through the dust collector and then through the economiser, air pre-heater and finally, they are exhausted to the atmosphere through the chimney.
+The exhaust gases flow through the dust collector and then through the economizer, and air pre-heater, and finally, they are exhausted into the atmosphere through the chimney.

 Factors for Selection of Site for Thermal Power Plant

-Following factors are to be considered for the selection of site:
+The following factors are to be considered for the selection of the site:

-The coal should be available in sufficient quantity nearer to the plant at low cost.
+The coal should be available in sufficient quantity nearer to the plant at a low cost.

 There must be sufficient space to dispose of a large quantity of ash.